dmbarbour/awelon/AboutAO.md

 * opportunity for discovery, reuse, knowledge sharing
 * leads naturally towards dense namespace, terse code

-However, within a fresh project, framework, or DSL, we often wish to use words with minimal risk of conflict or collision.
-A flat namespace can be a disadvantage in this context.
-Developers will tend to use a prefix or suffix to distinguish the word, and this leads to increased verbosity, decreased readability.
+Flat namespaces have one great, classical and well known weakness.
+Risk-averse developers will tend to use long disambiguating words, i.e. including the name of the project, framework, library, or DSL.
+This leads to phrases such as `foo.projectQux bar.projectQux baz.projectQux` that are verbose and almost intolerable to read or write.

-Fortunately, we can address this weakness in a modern programming environment.
-An AO editor can be configured to recognize a prefix or suffix, and replace it at render with color or style.
-This information may be combined with styling for type, ambiguity, and so on.
+Fortunately, we can mitigate *or even reverse* this weakness in context of a modern development environment.
+An AO editor can recognize common prefixes or suffixes and hide them on render, instead disambiguating by user-configurable styles and colors.
+Similarly, on edit, auto-complete features with fuzzy find can simplify discovery and use of long words.

-I believe this feature can increase readability while reducing verbosity.
-Dependencies, relationships, and interesting content can be highlighted while first order structure and data shuffling fade into the background.
-Autocomplete can also render options in colored form, and perhaps be more [sublime](http://www.sublimetext.com/) with regards to quickly reaching options.
-Type-driven autocomplete is also an interesting possibility in AO.

-Using a new prefix for each new project is okay.
-Do it.
-Refactor later.
+Developers are thus free to use a new suffix for each project or framework as a pseudo-namespace.
+When functionality proves to be more widely useful, it can later be refactored into a more generic space.

 ## Multi-Stack Environment